Backup your YouTube playlists in JSON with git

 Why not just use Google Takeout?

-Instead of writing this script, we could use Google Takeout.
-Among other data, it provides a CSV file with the URLs from your playlists.
-However:
+Instead of writing this script, we could use Google Takeout for our YouTube data.
+Among other thing, this includes a CSV file containing the URL of each video from your playlists.
+However…

-• I’d like to also have some info about each video, such as the title.
-This makes easier to read and manipulate the data.
-Also, this info could be invaluable if any of those videos are gone.
+• This solution only provides the URLs.
+I’d like to have more info about each video, such as the title.
+This makes easier to read and manipulate the data and this info could be invaluable if any of those videos are gone.

 • More importantly, Google Takeout is, at best, a semi-automatic process.
 It can send you an e-mail every 2 months with a link to a page for you to go and download the data.
 I’d like to completely automate the process of backup.